DreamHost vs Bluehost

 Ease of Use – It’s a Tie

 One of the significant differences between DreamHost and Bluehost is their control panels.
 DreamHost does not offer cPanel, which has effectively become the industry standard.
-Instead, they offer users a customized control panel, which is fine for beginners but may frustrate webmasters and designers.
+Instead, they offer users a customized control panel, which is fine for beginners but may frustrate webmasters and designers (we like it more… but understand it might not suit everyone).